Achievable logoAchievable logo

 Index options

-Over the following four chapters, we’ll discuss different types of non-equity options.
-Instead of stock being the underlying security, these options focus on the market value fluctuations of something else.
+Over the next four chapters, you’ll work with different types of non-equity options.
+In these contracts, the underlying security isn’t a stock.
+Instead, the option’s value is tied to the market value of something else.

 • Index options